What is On the GRE? | Get to Know Analytical Writing, Quantitative, and Verbal Reasoning Sections

 As for the actual content, the content depends on the test type you’ll take.
 As there’s the General test and the Subject test, you should expect to tackle different topics on the different types of exam.

-For the General test, you should expect to deal with vocabulary, mathematics, reading comprehension, and essay-writing questions.
+For the General test, you should expect to deal with vocabulary, high school mathematics, reading comprehension, and essay-writing questions.

 The Verbal Reasoning section is focused on vocabulary words which will test you to select and use the right words to complete the meaning of a sentence.
 Test-takers tend to find this rather tricky, so you have to come prepared.

-For the Quantitative portion, you’ll be asked to solve mathematical problems and answer questions on math concepts and topics.
-They involve high school math questions so it might be best to brush up on algebra, arithmetic, and geometry for this part.
+For the Quantitative reasoning portion, you’ll be asked to solve problems and measure your ability to analyze an arithmetic, algebra, geometry and data analysis mathematical problems and answer these questions on math concepts and topics.
+Quantitative comparison question involve high school math questions so it might be best to brush up on algebra, geometry, and data analysis knowledge for this part.

 If you’re taking a GRE subject test, then the topics will be more concentrated on the subject of the exam.
 Most people take these tests to highlight their skills in the said area of knowledge even if they’re not always required by admission committees.
 If you’re gunning for a top university, however, it’s highly likely that you’ll need to take a GRE subject test that is related to your program of choice.